407 words

 One line — order.getItems().remove(item) — and the OrderItem is gone from the database on transaction commit.
 No explicit em.remove() needed.

-CascadeType.REMOVE fires when the parent entity is deleted:
+CascadeType.REMOVE fires when the parent entity itself is deleted:

 em.remove(order); // → also deletes all its items